-The Pearson product-moment correlation coefficient is a statistical measurement of the correlation (linear association) between two sets of values.
+The Excel RSQ Function returns the square of the Pearson product-moment correlation coefficient, which is a statistical measurement of the correlation (linear association) between two sets of values.

 The Pearson product-moment correlation coefficient for two sets of values, x and y, is given by the formula: